Golf Tutorials

 A good rule of thumb:

 • Short Irons (PW, 9-iron, 8-iron): The ball should be directly in the center of your stance.
-Absolutely dead center.
-Here, the swing arc is steeper, and we want to strike the ball on a clear descending path.
+This encourages a descending strike.

 • Mid Irons (7-iron, 6-iron, 5-iron): The ball should be about one golf ball's width forward of center.
-The swing arc starts to flatten out with these clubs.
+The arc flattens out with these clubs.

 The Fix: Using an Alignment Stick as a Visual Guide